absolute-quantum/cats-blender-plugin/README.md

 ## Changelog

+#### 0.3.0
+- Added: Armature: More models are now compatible (if not please report it to us)
+- Added: Eye Tracking: Testing of blink and lowerlid shapes
+- Fixed: Armature: Fixed multiple toe bug
+- Fixed: Even more bugs

 #### 0.2.1
 - Added: Supporters (donators) tab
 - Fixed: Atlas: Alpha values are restored after atlassing (thanks Tupper!)